MackeDev/WarpCore/README.md

-# Cygnus Network Token
+# WarpCore

-This repo contains the smart contract for the Cygnus Network Token Creation.
+This repo contains the smart contract for WarpCore Token Creation.

 ## Environment Variables